zvector/fate/README.md

 <a name="deferral--remarks--terminology--resolved" />
 #### “Resolved”

-In particular, those familiar with the jQuery `Deferred` implementation may note a difference in usage regarding the notion of “resolved”.
-Whereas to `resolve()` a jQuery `Deferred` instance explicitly indicates a “successful” outcome, **Fate** considers _resolved_ to denote only the opposite of _unresolved_, i.e., that a deferral has transitioned into its final resolution state, without implication as to success or failure or any concept of precisely _which_ state that is.
-In the case of the default type `BinaryDeferral`, which compares most directly to a jQuery `Deferred`, rather than being either `resolve`d or `reject`ed, it may be either `affirm`ed or `negate`d, as alluded to above.
+In particular, those familiar with the jQuery and Dojo `Deferred` implementations may note a difference in usage regarding the notion of “resolved”.
+Whereas to `resolve()` a `Deferred` instance explicitly indicates a “successful” outcome, **Fate** considers _resolved_ to denote only the opposite of _unresolved_, i.e., that a deferral has transitioned into its final resolution state, without implication as to success or failure or any concept of precisely which state that is.
+In the case of the default type `BinaryDeferral`, which compares most directly to a canonical `Deferred`, rather than being either `resolve`d or `reject`ed, it may be either `affirm`ed or `negate`d, as alluded to above.
 (Note however that the `UnaryDeferral` type _does_ in fact use `resolve` as its resolver method, which stands to reason given that it has only one resolved substate.)

 <a name="deferral--methods" />